 The climate and variable weather in the eastern United States pose challenges for broccoli growers.
 This cool season crop suffers structural abnormalities under the hot and humid conditions that can characterize eastern summers (see the Flower Development page for an explanation), and the variable weather can make yield, quality, and time to maturity more difficult to predict.

-Recent work by team member Mark Farnham at the USDA Vegetable Research Laboratory in Charleston, SC, has led to the development of broccoli lines that are adapted to the warm summer conditions of the southeastern United States.
+- Mark Farnham leads the broccoli program at the USDA Vegetable Research Laboratory in Charleston, S.C.
+He has developed broccoli lines that are adapted to the warm summer conditions of the southeastern United States.
 Farnham has also developed lines with disease resistance and enhanced nutritional content.

-Philip Griffiths, of the Vegetable Breeding Program at Cornell University’s Experiment Station in Geneva, NY, works with broccoli lines from Cornell’s collection and also has access to the international Brassica collection of Horticultural Research International in Wellesbourne, UK.
-His selections are being used to develop hybrid combinations for adaptation to the hottest conditions that occur in the Northeast, and wiht improved disease resistance.
+- Phillip Griffiths, of the Vegetable Breeding Program at Cornell Agritech in Geneva, NY, works with broccoli lines from Cornell’s collection and has access to the international Brassica collection of Horticultural Research International in Wellesbourne, UK.
+His selections are being used to develop hybrid combinations for adaptation to the hottest conditions that occur in the Northeast, and with improved disease resistance.

-James Myers of Oregon State University, while based on the West Coast, has developed broccoli lines with a number of useful features, incuding elongated heads for ease of harvest, tolerance to heat and other stresses (particularly in those found in organic systems), dark green color, and high phytonutrient content.
+- James Myers of Oregon State University, while based on the West Coast, has developed broccoli lines with a number of useful features, including elongated heads for ease of harvest, tolerance to heat and other stresses (particularly in those found in organic systems), dark green color, and high phytonutrient content.

-Our three commercial seed company collaborators – Bejo, Syngenta, and Monsanto – have used their own broccoli germplasm and considerable know-how to specifically develop new hybrids for the eastern US.
+- Our three original commercial seed company collaborators – Bejo, Syngenta, and Monsanto – have used their own broccoli germplasm and considerable know-how to specifically develop new hybrids for the eastern U.S.

 Our breeding progress has been excellent.

 When we began in 2011, the best hybrids from previous breeding efforts were slightly better than standard varieties on the market.
-In just a few years of intense breeding, the best hybrids in the 2014 trials are nearly full commercial quality in our testing environments.
+By 2014, the best new hybrids were nearly full commercial quality in our testing environments.

 The graphs below illustrate this improvement.
 Four key traits that contribute to the quality of crown-cut broccoli were scored across 10 Phase I trial environments.
 (See box at the bottom of this page for specific trait descriptions.)
 A score of 3.0 is the minimum commercial quality.
 A score of 4.0 is full commercial quality.
-The five new hybrids that scored best for subjective overall quality are compared with the commercial standards in 2011 (top) and 2014 (bottom).
+The top five new hybrids (green bars) that scored best for subjective overall quality are compared with the commercial standards in 2011 (top) and 2014 (bottom).